vectorgrp/sil-kit/docs/usage/replay.rst

 ~~~~~~~~~~~~~~~~~~~~
 The tracing and replaying functionality is built into the Participant and its service controllers.
 Users can trace data frames on the controllers of a participant or on simulated links of the :doc:`/vibes/networksimulator`.
-This functionality is controlled by configuration statements in the :ref:`VIB configuration<sec:cfg-participant-tracing>`.
+This functionality is controlled by configuration statements in the :ref:`SILKIT configuration<sec:cfg-participant-tracing>`.

 The replaying mechanism works by instantiating a replay controller that issues
 calls to message transmission APIs on behalf of the user.
 The replay controller also prevents any invocation of these APIs by the user.
 This allows running unmodified participants in a simulation and replacing their
 active communications with a replay of a previously recorded trace file.
-Other IntegrationBus API calls are not prevented, as the trace message replay relies on the collaboration of
+Other SilKit API calls are not prevented, as the trace message replay relies on the collaboration of
 the user's application code, for example, for handling auxiliary data types or
 simulation control messages.
 In particular, data handlers registered by an application on a controller are still served on reception or sending replay data.

-The following table details which replay and tracing modes are supported by each of the IntegrationBus service types.
+The following table details which replay and tracing modes are supported by each of the SilKit service types.

 .. _table-overview: